What foods are forbidden after gastric sleeve?

 Vitamins, minerals, and sleeve gastrectomy

 After undergoing sleeve surgery, it is common to have reduced nutrient absorption, and therefore taking supplements is often recommended.
-Vitamins and minerals are crucial for maintaining energy, a strong immune system, and overall health.
+Vitamins and minerals after gastric sleeve are crucial for maintaining energy, a strong immune system, and overall health.
 Common deficiencies include iron, calcium, vitamin D, and B12.
 Depending on your individual needs, a daily multivitamin, calcium with vitamin D, iron, and possibly B12 injections may be required.
 Regular blood tests can monitor your vitamin and mineral levels.
 It is important to consult with your doctor or dietitian to create a personalized supplement plan for your food after gastric sleeve surgery.

 Foods to avoid after gastric sleeve surgery